-We are the first Forest School Programme in the city conducted by Level 3 Forest School practitioners.
+We are one of the first schools in Hong Kong to operate Forest School Programme with Level 3 Forest School certified leaders.
 Forest School aims to develop in our young learners the following characteristics: self-awareness, self-regulation, intrinsic motivation, creativity, resilience, empathy, good social and communication skills, independence, a positive mental attitude, self-esteem, and confidence.

 Providing a Forest School learning opportunity was clearly not easy in the densely-populated neighbourhoods of Hong Kong, thus we took the unprecedented step of commissioning land in the great outdoors that is destined to become an integral part of Malvern’s educational philosophy.
-Junior students in Malvern College Hong Kong will have regular access to the Forest School in order to extend their education beyond the confines of the classroom walls, and will have exposure to a rich variety of exciting and challenging opportunities to enhance their learning in a truly holistic education.
+Prep 1 and Prep 2 pupils in Malvern College Hong Kong have regular access to the Forest School in order to extend their education beyond the confines of the classroom walls, and will have exposure to a rich variety of exciting and challenging opportunities to enhance their learning in a truly holistic education.

 More information about the Forest School Learning Initiative can be found here.